hadolint/hadolint/README.md

 ## Integrations

-To get most of `hadolint` it is useful to integrate it as a check to your CI or to your editor, or as a pre-commit hook, to lint your `Dockerfile` as you write it.
+To get most of `hadolint`, it is useful to integrate it as a check in your CI or into your editor, or as a pre-commit hook, to lint your `Dockerfile` as you write it.
 See our [Integration][] docs.

 - [Code Review Platform Integrations][]